-- An annual Town Meeting is held the first Monday in May for public comment.
-Following the Town Meeting, the budget shall be adopted by a majority vote of all members of the Town Council, no later than the second Monday in May. - If, within seven days of the adoption of the budget, a petition signed by at least 7.5% of the total number of registered voters in the Town (as verified by the Town Clerk) is submitted, the adopted budget shall be submitted to the eligible electors of the Town for a "yes" or "no" vote to approve the budget. - The Town Manager may transfer unencumbered funds within a department.
-The Town Council may transfer unencumbered funds between departments within the last three months of the fiscal year and is authorized to make additional appropriations up to .1% of the total annual budget of the Town.
-Additional appropriations in excess of .1% of the total annual budget must be presented at a public hearing. - The legal level of control is at the department level. - The Board of Education, which is not a separate legal entity, but a function of the Town, is authorized under state law to make any transfers required within its budget at its discretion.
+- The Town Manager may transfer unencumbered funds within a department.
+The Town Council may transfer unencumbered funds between departments within the last three months of the fiscal year and is authorized to make additional appropriations up to .1 percent of the total annual budget of the Town.
+Additional appropriations in excess of .1 percent of the total annual budget must be presented at a public hearing. - The legal level of control is at the department level. - The Town overspent the Economic Development Committee and Transfers out departments by \$813 and \$143,642, respectively. - The Board of Education, which is not a separate legal entity, but a function of the Town, is authorized under state law to make any transfers required within its budget at its discretion.
 Any additional appropriations must have the approval of the Board of Education and Town Council. - Encumbrances are recognized as a valid and proper charge against a budget appropriation in the year in which the purchase order, contract or commitment is issued, and, accordingly, encumbrances outstanding at year-end are reflected in budgetary reports as expenditures of the current year.